 That’s a pretty standard SaaS sales funnel.
 Free stuff, then not-free stuff, and then expensive stuff later.

 But what does that actually do for SaaS marketers?
 It leaves them in an ROI hole when they win a customer.
-Most SaaS business models take months or even years to recoup their customer acquisition costs.
+Most SaaS business models take months or even years to recoup their acquisition cost for each paying customer .

-If it weren’t a brilliant business model, you’d look at a graph like that and think that all SaaS businesses were dumb.
+If it weren’t a brilliant business model, you’d look at a graph like that and think that all SaaS company owners were dumb.
 (They’re not, but talk about risk!)